All Episodes

 That's why his second term would have been great.

-Um so I think term limits are dumb.
+So I think term limits are dumb.

-I think you know, if you want a term limit, then just remove them from office by beating them at the polls.
+I think, you know, if you want a term limit, then just remove them from office by beating them at the polls.

-It doesn't really do anything, it doesn't really help anyone.
+It doesn't really help anyone.

-Um using him just as an example.
+I'm using him just as an example.

-I think if there weren't term limits, say he won his second term and ran for a third term, every term he ran, he would have solidified and strengthened uh his vision of the Republican Party, which is kind of this national populism, in the same way that FDR shifted uh the Democrat Party to the left, and he had you know four terms to do that.
+I think if there weren't term limits, say he won his second term and ran for a third term, every term he ran, he would have solidified and strengthened his vision of the Republican Party, which is kind of this national populism, in the same way that FDR shifted the Democrat Party to the left.

-He didn't complete his fourth, but he did have four terms to do that, and I think that was probably good for the Dems in the grand scheme of things.
+And I think that was probably good for the Dems in the grand scheme of things.

-Like I'd I'd much rather have a presidential term that was six years, but without that's the second term, just because it frustrates me that politicians are constantly running for a re-election and uh as a result not really doing any work, and uh they constantly uh feel like they have to uh cater to people, and sometimes that's a good thing, but sometimes it's unhealthy as well when you know what the right decision is, but you won't make it because you're worried about re-election.
+Like, I'd much rather have a presidential term that was six years, but without the second term, just because it frustrates me that politicians are constantly running for a reelection and as a result, not really doing any work.

 He could just get elected and then do whatever the hell he wants.

-Right, there's there's less accountability.
+There's less accountability.

 Yeah, you lose accountability.